mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 - `tutum-wordpress`
 - `tutum__wordpress`

-Hostnames with underscores are not RFC valid and may cause problems in 3rd party applications.
+Hostnames with underscores are not RFC valid and may cause problems in third-party applications.

 The default aliases for the service's hostname are created from its image name